Is it really necessary to have your wisdom teeth out?

 No, without question a viewpoint that a tooth, just because it’s a wisdom tooth, must be extracted is not justifiable.

-B) Must impacted wisdom teeth be extracted?
+B) Do impacted wisdom teeth need to be extracted?

 It might come as a surprise to you but no, not all impacted wisdom teeth necessarily need to be removed.

 - Overall, full bony impactions (a situation where the tooth is fully encased in the jawbone) are the type of impaction that’s least likely to cause problems.